serhiy-dranko/Dataskools/Week_8/Day_2/reflection_to_the_tasks.md

 **Q1 — Insight vs Finding:**
 Return to the Block 1 answer distinguishing a finding from an insight.
 Using the actual Executive Summary page, point to one element that is a plain finding and one that is a genuine insight, and explain the difference using our own example.

+  A plain finding on the Executive Summary page is the stat "579.90K average monthly rides" — it just states a number the data shows, no interpretation attached.
+A genuine insight is the framing that temperature is the strongest driver of ridership with a quantified effect size — that connects a pattern in the data to something actionable (e.g., staff and forecast around weather, not just calendar month).
+The difference is that the first is descriptive and the second explains why the numbers move the way they do.

 **Q2 — What We Cut:**
 We were asked to keep an executive summary to three to five visuals.
 Name one analysis done in Block 2 that did not make it onto the final page, and explain why it was right to leave it out.

+  The Decomposition Tree drill-down to the isolated 78°F/Day 9 anomaly didn't make the final page.
+It was right to leave out because it's a narrow, single-point data-quality flag rather than a broad pattern executives need to act on.
+  It's valuable for an analyst to investigate further, but it would confuse a three-to-five-visual summary meant to convey the big picture.

 **Q3 — Correlation vs Cause:**
 In Block 2 we were asked to consider whether a Key Influencers result implied correlation or something closer to cause.
 Explain how this was handled in the final callout text — was the language softened, and if so how?

+  Yes, the language was deliberately softened.
+Instead of saying temperature "causes" ridership to drop, the callout used "when average temperature decreases, ridership also decreases" — descriptive, correlational phrasing rather than a causal claim, since Key Influencers shows statistical association, not a proven causal mechanism.

 **Q4 — Explaining the Anomaly, Briefly:**
 The executive summary had to represent, in a single sentence, a stretch of history that behaved very differently from the rest.
 Write the sentence used, and explain what was left out of it that a data analyst would want to know but an executive does not need.

+  The sentence used was: "Over 1.6 million rides start and end at the same station, most visible on the Columbus Circle/Union Station route."
+  Left out: the fact that this needs deeper investigation outside Power BI to confirm the actual cause (docking errors, loop routes, maintenance checks) — a data analyst wants that caveat, but an executive just needs to know the number exists and is being tracked.

 **Q5 — AI Tools as a Starting Point, Not an Answer:**
 Across this week, the AI visuals produced results quickly, but every useful output required questioning, narrowing, or reframing before it was presentation-ready.
 Describe one specific moment today where the raw AI output was not good enough on its own, and what judgement was applied to make it usable.

+  When the Decomposition Tree first showed the 78°F dip, the raw output just displayed a low number sitting next to normal neighbors — it took judgment to recognize this as a likely data-quality artifact rather than a real behavioral finding worth reporting as-is.
+  Without that reframing, the raw AI output could have been mistakenly presented as a genuine temperature effect instead of a flagged anomaly needing follow-up.

 **Q6 — The Programme, Looking Back:**
 Across Weeks 2 through 4 — ETL and staging, visual reporting and dashboards, and now pattern analysis and AI tools on a real multi-year history — what is the single capability we feel most confident in, and what is the one we would most want to keep practising after this programme ends?

+  The capability I feel most confident in is structuring and cleaning multi-source data into a model that can actually answer questions — the ETL and joining work from Weeks 2–3 that made everything downstream possible.
+The one I'd most want to keep practicing is judgment around AI-generated outputs.
+Knowing when a Key Influencers result or a forecast is trustworthy versus when it needs reframing before it reaches a stakeholder.

 ---